Our Impact

 We have even legally amended our MOAs to bind us to our impact.

-So, when you wear these sunglasses, you’re not just wearing sunglasses, you’re wearing change.
+So, when you wear these products, you’re not just wearing stuff, you’re wearing change.

 Wear them without any worries, as we build a world without waste.